 September First Friday Opening Reception

 Harwood Art Center presents Bridge: Art & Social Justice, our annual juried exhibition dedicated to themes of social, political and environmental justice.
-A competitive call for entries is released in May of each year.

 November Soft Opening